sudosoph/docs/content/how-to/blocking-requests.md

 ---
-title: IP Restrictions
+title: Block an IP
-description: How to block bots or spammers from your website to improve website performance.
-How to create a blacklist to block IP addresses.
+description: How to block bots or spammers from your website to improve website performance via the Aperture UI or directly through config files.
 keywords: bot, bot blocker, spammers, crawlers, website performance, webpage speed, website security, content delivery network, CDN
 aliases:
   - /blocking-requests/